 And then as well as that, while you’re having a conversation, you can think about maybe if you need to pause between sentences or maybe you need to repeat certain words or names that are difficult to understand again.
 You just have to kind of work out what that topic is and whether you need to kind of explain again or clarify again.
 That might be a situation, it does help.

 And again I’m trying to explain it to the people who are not suffering from Dinner Table Syndrome, and what does it feel like?

-Well, I’m going to put a video in the show notes, and it’s a link to a website called the BSL Zone, where they provide videos created by the d/Deaf community.
+Well, I’m going to put a video in the show notes, and it’s a link to a website called the BSL Zone, where they provide videos created by the deaf community.
 And it’s created obviously in British sign language, but they’re all captioned as well.

 And there is one particular video, it lasts only like seven/eight minutes I believe, and it’s a scene of how one person is going through a Dinner Table Syndrome during a gathering.
 And it’s only a small gathering, it’s like five people at a dinner table.

-And that one person is actually having trouble with the communication barrier because that person is d/Deaf and could not keep up.
+And that one person is actually having trouble with the communication barrier because that person is deaf and could not keep up.
 And it does give you a good idea of what that feeling of isolation is all about because as hard as it is for some people to understand, you can feel lonely in a crowded room.